-As of May 22, 2019, IDPH is reporting a hepatitis A outbreak comprised of 78 confirmed cases that are not associated with international travel and are not foodborne related.
-The majority of cases are among individuals at high risk for infection--including men who have sex with men (MSM), homeless individuals, and/or those who use drugs.
-Most of the outbreak cases are among individuals who use illicit drugs and the majority have been hospitalized.
+The Illinois Department of Public Health (IDPH) declared a statewide community outbreak in December 2018 after observing an increase in person-to-person transmitted hepatitis A cases.
+As of July 17, 2019, IDPH is reporting a hepatitis A outbreak comprised of 139 confirmed cases that are not associated with international travel and are not foodborne related.
+Several of these cases are among individuals at high risk for infection--including men who have sex with men (MSM), persons experiencing homelessness, persons who use drugs and/or persons who are currently or were recently incarcerated.
+The statewide community outbreak is spread through person-to-person contact.
 Updates will be provided weekly on Wednesday afternoons.

 |Illinois Hepatitis A Outbreak Cases